milliondollarscript/milliondollarscript/readme.txt

 * Improvement: Cancelled blocks now appear as reserved on the ordering grid so it’s clear the area is temporarily unavailable.
 They’ll be cleaned up automatically based on your Order Timing settings.
 * Fix: Clear Orders not working correctly.
 * Chore: Update language file.
+* New: Added an “Auto-advance after Upload” option so advanced mode can jump users straight from uploading to confirming or paying, with smoother buttons and messages guiding them through the rest of the order.

 = 2.5.14 =
 * Perf: Faster block selection on the Order page.